Katie Ledecky: Early life, swimming, and education

-Ledecky was born in Washington, D.C. and raised in the suburb of Bethesda, Maryland, the daughter of Mary Gen (Hagan) and David Ledecky.
-Her Czech-born paternal grandfather Jaromír Ledecky arrived in New York City on September 8, 1947, as a student, later becoming an economist, and married an Ashkenazi Jewish woman named Berta Ruth Greenwald (Ledecky's paternal grandmother) in Brooklyn on December 30, 1956, and through her Ledecky has relatives who were killed in the Holocaust in Europe.
+Ledecky was born in Washington, D.C. and raised in the suburb of Bethesda, Maryland, the daughter of Mary Gen (née Hagan) and David Ledecky.
+Her Czech-born paternal grandfather Jaromír Ledecky arrived in New York City on September 8, 1947, as a student.
+He later became an economist and married an Ashkenazi Jewish woman named Berta Ruth Greenwald in Brooklyn, New York, on December 30, 1956.
+Through her paternal grandmother, Ledecky has relatives who were murdered in the Holocaust.
 Ledecky's mother is of Irish descent.
-She was raised Catholic.
+She was raised Catholic and continues to practice the faith, often praying the Hail Mary before her races.
 Her uncle Jon Ledecky is a businessman and a co-owner of the NHL team New York Islanders.

-Ledecky began swimming at the age of six due to the influence of her older brother, Michael, and her mother, who swam for the University of New Mexico.
+Ledecky began swimming at the age of six under the influence of her older brother, Michael, and her mother, who swam for the University of New Mexico.
 In Bethesda, she attended Little Flower School through eighth grade and graduated from Stone Ridge School of the Sacred Heart in 2015.
 During her high-school swimming career, Ledecky twice set the American and US Open record in the 500-yard freestyle, and she twice set the national high-school record in the 200-yard freestyle.

-Ledecky finished her high-school career as the holder of the Stone Ridge school record in every swimming event except the 100-meter breaststroke.
+During the summers prior to 2012, she swam for Palisades Swim Team in Cabin John, Maryland.
 During the summer of 2012, she trained with the Nation's Capital Swim Club (formerly the Curl Burke Swim Club) under coach Yuri Suguiyama.
-Following Suguiyama's departure to coach for the University of California, Berkeley, she continued to train with the Nation's Capital Swim Club under coach Bruce Gemmell through the 2016 Olympics.
-During the summers prior to 2012, she swam for Palisades Swim Team in Cabin John, Maryland.
+Following Suguiyama's departure to coach for the University of California, Berkeley, she continued to train with the Nation's Capital Swim Club under coach Bruce Gemmell through the 2016 Summer Olympics.
 Ledecky accepted an athletic scholarship to Stanford University, where she swam for coach Greg Meehan's Stanford Cardinal women's swimming team.

-In December 2016, Ledecky was chosen as one of the sponsors of the US Navy aircraft carrier USS Enterprise alongside gymnast Simone Biles.
-They are the first Olympians to be given this honor.
+In December 2016, Ledecky was chosen as one of the sponsors of the US Navy aircraft carrier USS Enterprise alongside Olympic gold medal-winning gymnast Simone Biles.
+They were the first Olympians to be given this honor.